 1920 Main Street, Suite B

-Download a walking map and enjoy this pedestrian-only street.
-Kids will delight in the ivy-covered dinosaur fountains and colorful street performers.
-Parents will love the selection of shops.
+There's something for the whole family to enjoy on this pedestrian-only street.
+Kids will delight in the colorful street performers.
+Parents will love the selection of shops and restaurants.
 Public restrooms located in the parking structures adjacent to the Promenade.

 Santa Monica Pier